akon-lab/assignment-two/README.md

-# smeraldo
+# Smeraldo

 1)There is header for every web-pages in smeraldo
 ---
-with 'burger'button to navbar and Shop name in center of header
+with 'burger' button to navbar and Shop name in center of header, for all pages.
 ***
 HTML code:
 ```html